anngroong/podcasts/content/episode/266-arthur-martirosyan-armenia-azerbaijan-negotiations-continue-artsakh-nagorno-karabakh-self-determination-hayaqve.md

 * [Arthur G. Martirosyan](/guest/amartirosyan)

 #### Topics:
+* Armenian Azerbaijan Negotiations Continue
-* Armenia-Azerbaijan Negotiations Continue in DC
+    * Negotiations in DC: chances of progress
+    * Vartan Oskanian on negotiations
+    * Rights and Security
-* Artsakh Self-Determination
+    * Self-Determination for Artsakh
+    * Border Demarcation
+    * No Unblocking or Guarantees
 * [Hayaqve.am](https://hayaqve.am)
+* Rants

 Episode 266 | Recorded: July 4, 2023
 """

 +++

-# Main Topics

 ## Armenia-Azerbaijan Negotiations Continue in DC

 In the past month, Azerbaijan has fired on Armenian and Artsakh border positions and villages almost daily, and in the past couple of weeks they installed [concrete barriers](https://armenpress.am/eng/news/1113990.html) on their so-called checkpoint on the Lachin/Berdzor corridor, to block all connection between the two Armenian states.
 Additionally, Azerbaijan’s shootings killed 4 Artsakh servicemen a week ago.